amcmike3/MakeChangeProject/README.md

 # Make Change Project

 ### Description
+- command line program
 - takes two inputs cost and tender
-- returns change required
+- returns change if required
-- This uses doubles to perform calculations.
-- Thus due to how doubles are stored in memory, there are use cases where calculations will be 1 penny off.
 - This could be handled by using int but it would require the user to input dollars and cents separately

 ### Tech used